-Maya Brahmam is a Senior Communications Officer at the World Bank.
+Maya Brahmam is a Senior Communications Officer at the World Bank Group.
 She has managed communications for a range of clients within the World Bank, including the Bank’s Chief Economist and the high-level independent Commission on Growth and Development, chaired by Nobel Laureate, Michael Spence.

 Experienced in stakeholder engagement and relationship management, Maya has led the consultations in over 30 countries for the World Development Report 2007 and the global web consultations for the Governance and Anti-Corruption initiative.